 - At bedtime, say three things you appreciate about each other

-- In the car play a game where you says all the things you love (colour, food, movie, hobby, school class, sport, song, etc)
+- In the car play a game where you says all the things you love (color, food, movie, hobby, school class, sport, song, etc)

 - Every Sunday share one nice thing you will do for someone this week